smoothwarrior/BASIC-compiler/README.md

 BASIC compiler built in rust

 # PROCESS
-The program starts by reading the input file located in src names "input.bas".
+The program starts by reading the input file located in src named "input.bas".
 The contents of this file are read into a string that the Lexer will analyse.
 The Parser then gets each token from the lexer and creates basic assembly code that would theoretically work on a processor.
 The process is as follows:

 1. Parser request a token from the Lexer
 2. Lexer then reads the next character or characters and creates an appropiate token for the given word or symbol